dsyer/presos/README.md

     $ cd presos
     $ bundle
-    $ rackup
+    $ jekyll server -w
     ...

-This builds all slides and then runs a server on port 3333 which rebuilds each deck as you reload it.
+This builds all slides and then runs a server on port 4000 which rebuilds each deck as you reload it.

 ## Static Website